-The SYSCS_UTIL.SYSCS_UPDATE_STATISTICS system procedure updates the cardinality statistics, or creates the statistics if they do not exist, for the index that you specify or for all of the indexes on a table.
+The SYSCS\UTIL.SYSCS\UPDATE\STATISTICS system procedure updates the cardinality statistics, or creates the statistics if they do not exist, for the index that you specify or for all of the indexes on a table.

 Derby uses cardinality statistics to determine the optimal query plan during the compilation of a query.
 If the statistics are missing, Derby might use a query plan which is not the most efficient plan.

-Once statistics have been created, they cannot be dropped and should be maintained.
-It is a good idea to call the SYSCS_UTIL.SYSCS_UPDATE_STATISTICS procedure when the number of distinct values in an index is likely to have changed significantly.
+Once statistics have been created, they should be maintained.
+It is a good idea to call the SYSCS\UTIL.SYSCS\UPDATE\STATISTICS procedure when the number of distinct values in an index is likely to have changed significantly.
+To drop all existing statistics and start again from scratch, call the SYSCS\UTIL.SYSCS\DROP\STATISTICS system procedure.

-For more information on cardinality statistics, see "Working with cardinality statistics" in the Tuning Derby guide.
+For more information on cardinality statistics, see "Working with cardinality statistics" in Tuning Derby.

 '''

 SYSCS_UTIL.SYSCS_UPDATE_STATISTICS(IN SCHEMANAME VARCHAR(128),

 IN TABLENAME VARCHAR(128),

-IN INDEXNAME VARCHAR(128)))
+IN INDEXNAME VARCHAR(128))

 '''